sphinx-doc/sphinx/doc/config.rst

    to use this option.
 The default value is ``False`` because the automatic conversion may loose information.

+.. confval:: epub_max_image_width

+   This option specifies the maximum width of images.
+If it is set to a value greater than zero, images with a width larger than the given value are scaled accordingly.
+If it is zero, no scaling is performed.
+The default value is ``0``.
+You need the Python Image Library (PIL) installed to use this option.

 .. _latex-options:

 Options for LaTeX output